Thoroughly wash 2 lemons (including the rind) under cool, running, drinkable water.

 Chop asparagus into 1-inch pieces.
 In a large bowl, add the quinoa, asparagus and green peas.

-Thoroughly wash a handful of sugar snap peas, 5 radishes, 3 scallions, a small handful of fresh flat-leaf parsley, a small handful of fresh mint, and a small handful of fresh dill under cool, running, drinkable water.
+Thoroughly wash a handful of snow peas, 5 radishes, 3 scallions, a small handful of fresh flat-leaf parsley, a small handful of fresh mint, and a small handful of fresh dill under cool, running, drinkable water.

 Thinly slice the sugar snap peas, the radishes, and the scallions.
 Chop herbs to yield the following amounts: ¼ cup chopped parsley, ¼ cup chopped mint, and 2 tablespoons dill.

-Add veggies, chopped herbs, ¼ cup of roasted pepitas, and 4 ounces of diced pasteurizedfeta cheese to the salad bowl.
+Add veggies, chopped herbs, ¼ cup of roasted pepitas to the salad bowl.
 Add the lemon vinaigrette (using only as much vinaigrette as you need), gently stirring everything together.

 Taste and adjust seasoning as needed, such as adding a bit more kosher salt or lemon juice.
 This bright, hearty salad keeps very well in the fridge for several days.
 Eat up, Mama!